 Silver's intrinsic value as a precious metal has led to its use in coins and investment bullion throughout history.
 More recently, economic uncertainty, political tension, worries over currency devaluation and dwindling supplies have greatly boosted silver's investment appeal.

 The rise of silver Exchange Traded Funds (ETFs) and dramatically increased minting of silver coins have provided much better access to silver as an investment tool.
-Annual sales of US Silver Eagle coins have nearly quadrupled since 2000, reaching more than 42.4 million in 2013.
-Sales of Canadian Maple Leaf coins have increased nearly 70-fold in the same period, from 403,000 in 2000 to over 28 million in 2013.
+Annual sales of US Silver Eagle coins nearly quadrupled from 2000 to 2013 (over 42.4 million sold in 2013), with 37.7 million sold in 2016 and a decrease to over 18 million in 2017.
+Sales of Canadian Maple Leaf coins have increased from 403,000 in 2000 to over 32 million in 2016.

 Overall, we believe the long-term trend for silver is bullish.
 The main drivers will be investment demand and silver's increasing industrial usage---especially in solar panels and emerging technology.